ArcovanBreda/CEConvDL2/blogpost.md

 #TODO SATURATION

-#TODO VAL?

-**Shifting the Input Image** In order to circumvent some of the issues mentioned above about the HSV color space we also investigated whether we could perform the lifting convolution by shifting the input image instead of the filters.
+**Shifting the Input Image -** In order to circumvent some of the issues mentioned above about the HSV color space we also investigated whether we could perform the lifting convolution by shifting the input image instead of the filters.
 This is more intuitive as opposed to naively shifting the filter. [lifting] show that transforming the signal instead of the filter is indeed possible and these operations are equivalent when restricting to the group and standard convolution.
 This then allows for more general transformations than when using the group correlation of [group_convs].
 In our case this way of performing the lifting operation is required as it enables us to alter the values of pixels instead of only moving the pixel locations.
 Here we shift the channels of the input image while restricting the respective channel values to the domain of this color space, using again the modulus operation for the hue channel and a clipping operation for the saturation and value channels.
 The lifting convolution is then performed between the stack of N hue or saturation shifted images and a 3 x 3 x 3 filter repeated N times.

 #TODO THIS IS FROM THE UNRELEASED PAPER THEY BASHED

 $$ ((x_h + h_i)(mod 2\pi), x_s, x_v) $$

+#TODO SAT AND VAL ON THE INPUT IMAGE WORK IN A SIMILAR MANNER...

 #TODO EQUATIONS FOR SAT VAL ?

 #TODO MATH CONVOLUTION SHIT DIE HIJ LIET ZIEN??

 **Combining Multiple Shifts**
+#TODO

 #### LAB
 For the LAB space only a hue shift equivariant model is implemented, as stated before a hue shift in LAB space can be modeled as a 2D rotation on the *a* and *b* channels.
 For this, we can reuse almost all of the theory as explained in Section [Color Equivariance](#color-equivariance) with the only change being the parameterization of the group $H_n$ as